 If someone unfamiliar with the talent acquisition industry took a close look at the current landscape, the most obvious conclusion would be that TA technology is the principle driver of positive hiring outcomes.
 After all, TA tech dominates the field by way of long term industry players, start-ups, conferences, consulting firms, blogs and research studies.
 Even RPO and staffing firms tout their technology as a competitive advantage.
-And for good reason: according to a CB Insights study, in just 2016 nearly $2B was invested in HR technologies - most related to hiring and retention.
+And for good reason: according to one study, in 2023 nearly $9B will be invested in HR technologies - most related to hiring and retention.

-Yet, attracting and retaining skilled employees ranks among the top three concerns of senior business leaders according to recent studies by Deloitte, PwC, and Korn Ferry.
+Yet, attracting and retaining skilled employees ranks among the top three concerns of senior business leaders according to recent studies by consulting firms and think tanks.
 By all accounts, hiring isn’t working well within many companies.
 Incessant frustration with any or all of the following can be heard in most organizations: the speed with which interested and qualified candidates are identified, recruiters’ ability to compel top talent to consider opportunities, the quality of candidates presented to hiring managers, the ability to rapidly drive new hires’ productivity, the cost of talent acquisition efforts . . .

 Despite the explosive growth of talent acquisition technologies - and the vast number of problems they claim to solve - hiring isn’t getting better, faster or cheaper.
 Why?